bpradipt/sevabrata/README.md

 ## Maintenance Tasks

 ### Regular Updates (Weekly)
-- [ ] Update campaign progress amounts
+- [ ] Update campaign progress amounts in JSON files
-- [ ] Add any new campaign updates
+- [ ] Add any new campaign updates to the `updates` array
-- [ ] Check for completed campaigns
+- [ ] Check for completed campaigns and move to appropriate directories
+- [ ] Update `campaigns/active/manifest.json` if campaigns change status
 - [ ] Review and approve new success stories

 ### Monthly Reviews